 The Company has undertaken trading activities in accordance with the object clause ofMemorandum of Association and obtained a separate registration for different premisesbeing used as Sales office.

 Your Directors do not recommend any Dividend for the year.

 Your Company has not accepted any Public Deposits under Chapter V of Companies Act2013.

 Shri S. Mohan retires by rotation at the ensuing Annual General Meeting and beingeligible offer himself for re-appointment.
 The Board of Directors recommends hisre-appointment.
-Shri Rajendra V. Shah and Dr. S. B. Chandalia resigned as Directors duringthe year.
-The Board has placed on record its appreciation for the contributions made byShri Rajendra V. Shah and Dr. S. B. Chandalia during their respective tenures on theBoard.

-Shri Devendra J. Shrimanker and Shri Shyam C. Balsekar continue to be Non- ExecutiveIndependent Directors.
+Shri Devendra J. Shrimanker Shri Shyam C. Balsekar and Ms. Prajakta Shidhore continueto be Non-Executive Independent Directors.
 They were appointed for a term of fiveconsecutive years and shall not be liable to retire by rotation.
-Their appointment wasconsidered by the shareholders for a term upto five consecutive years at the previous Annual General Meeting held on 13thAugust 2014.
-Declaration of independence as per section 149 (7) was received from the saiddirectors.
+Their appointment wasconsidered by the shareholders for a term upto five consecutive years at the AnnualGeneral Meeting.
+Declaration of independency as per Section 149 (7) of the Act wasreceived from the said directors.

 The details of training and familiarization programmes and Annual Board Evaluationprocess for Directors have been provided under the Corporate Governance Report.

 The policy on Director's appointment and remuneration including criteria fordetermining qualifications positive attributes independence of Director and alsoremuneration for Key Managerial Personnel and other employees forms part of CorporateGovernance Report of this Annual Report.

 5. Remuneration to Directors